 Report any pain

 Using hearing aids can cause slight tenderness in the ear at first.
 But it should not cause any pain.
-If at all the pain persist, then you must return to the Audiologist for help.
+If at all the pain persists, then you must return to the Audiologist for help.

 After a few weeks of first-time use, you can visit an Audiologist to get the hearing aid fine-tuning done.
 You would wear the hearing aid for a longer time and longer stretches post the tuning.
 Your own sound will start becoming more pleasant and you will eventually learn to tune only to the sounds to need to pay attention to.
-Overall, you will find it less tiring and using hearing aids will no longer be taxing for the brain.
+Overall, you will find it less tiring, and using hearing aids will no longer be taxing for the brain.